ELTE-DH/NoSketch-Engine-Docker/README.md

 - the name of the docker image (`IMAGE_NAME`) is `eltedh/nosketch-engine`,
 - the name of the docker container (`CONTAINTER_NAME`) is `noske`,
 - the port number which the docker container uses (`PORT`) is `10070`,
+- the variable to force recompiling already indexed coropra (`FORCE_RECOMPILE`) is not set (empty or not set means false any other value means true),
 - the citation link (`CITATION_LINK`) is `https://github.com/elte-dh/NoSketch-Engine-Docker`,
 - the server name required for Let's Encrypt and/or Shibboleth (`SERVER_NAME`) is `https://sketchengine.company.com/`,
 - the server alias required for Let's Encrypt and/or Shibboleth (`SERVER_ALIAS`) is `sketchengine.company.com`,